kreuzwerker/yess/README.md

 ### Splitting

-Next a secret is piped into `yess` like this: `echo my-secret | yess split --parts 3 --threshold 2 > result.json` `yess` asks the user to insert the Yubikeys one-by-one and enter their respective PINs.
+Next a secret is piped into `yess` like this: `echo my-secret | yess split --parts 3 --threshold 2 > result.json`. `yess` now asks the user to insert the Yubikeys one-by-one and enter their respective PINs.
 After this succeeds, `yess` outputs a metadata file like this on `stdout`:

 ```
 {
-"Parts": [
+"parts": [
   {
     "device": "A",
     "expiry": "2021-02-25T00:00:00Z",